zerodevgroup/zero-dev-os/docs/INSTALL.md

 In the "Appearance" tab:
   * Change "Applications" to "Adwaita-dark"
-  * Change "Cursor" to "Communitheme"
-  * Change "Icons" to "Communitheme"

-In the "Desktop" tab:
+In the "Extensions" tab:
-  * Change "Show Icons" to "Off"
+  * Click the gear next to Desktop Icons and change "Show ..." to "Off" for all

 In the "Top Bar" tab:
   * Change "Clock Seconds" to "On"